omaar25/Real-Time-Stock-Market-Data-Pipeline/README.md

 I would like to express my gratitude to [Darshil Parmar] for their guidance throughout the development of this project.

-You can find more of their work on:
+You can find more of his work on:
 - [YouTube Channel](https://www.youtube.com/@DarshilParmar)
 - [LinkedIn Profile](https://www.linkedin.com/in/darshil-parmar/)